sosalejandro/ddd-golang/pkg/aggregate/README.md

 3. **Run the Example**

-   Navigate to the example directory and run the application:
+   Navigate to the example directory and execute the application:

    ```bash
    cd examples/library